nwaringa/tokenclone/README.md

 A small Golang utility to clone a GitHub repository using Github app credentials.

+### Where is this helpful?

+You can use this in a bunch of ways.
+One example of a use for this is Ansible Tower which currently is limited to using PATs for its Github integration.
+PATs and things like service account users both overscope access as well as allow long aged tokens, by using this utility you can avoid that.

 ## Requirements

 You need to have a [Github App](https://docs.github.com/en/apps/creating-github-apps) built and deployed to the repos you want to clone.
 Do that first.